pgmj/rasch_itemfit/README.md

-## Detecting misfitting items in Rasch models
+## Detecting item misfit in Rasch models

 This is a code and data repository for the manuscript *Detecting misfitting items in Rasch models*.